jaydanurwin/gatsby-starter-material-business-markdown/content/blog/hello-world/index.md

 featured_image: ./tyler-lastovich-453203-unsplash.jpg

 ---

+> _### TLDR;

+> We are in the business of making products and experiences designed so perfectly and so intentionally that you never have to ask for a > user manual.
+Our blog is going to be a place for high quality, useful, distraction free content._

 Hey!
 Welcome to our blog!

 With this being our first post we really would like to do a couple things: